 I have my blogs of course and sell to my email lists.
 I market using Facebook Ads, on Instagram, and Pinterest all to drive traffic to grow my email list.
 My blogs are my favorite and only means right now as we are in the process of moving right now.

-I see this as being my primary means of selling in the near future.
+I see this as being my primary means of selling your handmade crafts in the near future.
 I have found that having the control over my time, presentation, shop, etc. is where I am at this time of my life.
 I plan to add a Shopify store in the near future where I will showcase and sell all my works.